observe-io/oxidator/README.md

 # oxidater
-A reusable LMAX Disruptor Implementation in Rust
+A reusable LMAX Disruptor Implementation in Rust [In Progress].